 Another good option, which may be somewhat more secluded, is to begin at the Pony Pasture Trails and continue west on Riverside Drive to Hugenot Flatwater.
 Riverside Drive is narrow, and there is not much of a shoulder, but traffic is minimal, with the thin dirt trail following the road at times.

-Another local favorite is Forest Hill Park, which branches off the Buttermilk Trail/Riverside Drive on the south side of the river.
+Another local favorite is Forest Hill Park (popular with mountain bikers!), which branches off the Buttermilk Trail/Riverside Drive on the south side of the river.
 Here, runners can put in a 3.25 mile loop on paved and dirt paths leading around a pond and the adorable stone house “Boscobel.”

 These trails can also be combined with the numerous pedestrian bridges in the Civil War Museum area and with the Canal Walk and Brown’s Island.